MikroElektronika/mikrosdk_click_v2/clicks/vcpmonitor3/DETAILS.md

 ---
-# VCP Monitor 3 click
+# VCP Monitor 3 Click

 > VCP Monitor 3 Click is a high precision Voltage, Current and Power measurement Click board™ with an input capable of taking up to 15V.
 It features the LTC2947, from Analog Devices, a high precision power and energy monitor with an internal sense resistor supporting up to ±30A.